 Interest income results from our interest-bearing cash and investment balances.
-The increase in the three months ended March 31, 2006 compared to the similar period in 2005 is attributable to an increase in our overall investment balances as a result of the public offering we completed in July 2005 in which we raised \$81.6 million in net proceeds, combined with an increase in the rate of interest we earned on the balances.
+The increase in the three and six months ended June 30, 2006 compared to the similar periods in 2005 is attributable to an increase in our overall investment balances as a result of the public offering we completed in July 2005 in which we raised \$81.6 million in net proceeds, combined with an increase in the rate of interest we earned on the balances.